yam-devops/cicd-jenkins-aws/README.md

 **Push to Registry**: Docker Hub

-**Update Argo CD helm values**: Updating the {environment}-values.yaml in the helm chart ARGO CD follow's with the new image version.
+**Update Argo CD helm values**: Updating the {environment}-values.yaml in the helm chart Argo CD follow's with the new image version.

-**Notify pipeline success/fail**: Sending a message to a slack chaneel if the pipeline successed or failed with the developer name, commit & build number, and failed stage if it failed
+**Notify pipeline success/fail**: Sending a message to a slack channel if the pipeline successed or failed with the developer name, commit & build number, and failed stage if it failed

-**ARGO CD Takes control**: ARGO CD reconciles every 3 minutes to compare desired state in the Git repo and the current state in the cluster and sync's the new version - and send notification if sync was successful
+**Argo CD Takes control**: Argo CD reconciles every 3 minutes to compare desired state in the Git repo and the current state in the cluster and sync's the new version - and sends notification if sync was successful/failed

 ---